lboltz23/Web-Scraper-For-News-Websites/README.md

 ## Dependencies
 * Install Python programming language
 * Create a conda environment by installing Miniconda
-* Install the BeautifulSoup package
+* Install the BeautifulSoup package in the terminal
-* Install the Requests package
+* Install the Requests package in the terminal